kristylgomes/open_source_project_analyzer/README.md

 # 🧠 Open Source Project Analyzer

-A Python CLI tool that analyzes a GitHub organization's public repositories and generates reports with detailed metadata and health insights.
+A Python application with a Streamlit web interface that analyzes a GitHub organization's public repositories and generates reports with detailed with detailed metadata and health insights.

 ---